Patea: Patea Freezing Works

 In the early 1880s the predecessor to the Patea Freezing Works was established on the eastern bank of the Pātea River.
 Cool stores for handling dairy produce followed in 1901 with later additions evolving into what became known as the Patea Freezing Co-Op, South Taranaki's primary employer.
 Strategic reforms, inefficiencies and nationwide over-processing resulted in closure in September 1982.
 In February 2008 the derelict buildings suffered severe fires.
 The damage was extensive and with the health hazard presented by asbestos insulation throughout the freezer walls, the town sought demolition.

 Patea Māori Club

 Patea became known in 1984 as the home of singer Dalvanius Prime and the Pātea Māori Club.
 Their single, "Poi E", indicated renewed impetus in contemporary Māori popular music.

 Recent history

 Patea has retained a strong community focus and enjoys many services including a well-resourced medical centre, public swimming pool and trust-owned rest home.
-The town is also the location of Aotea Utanganui - Museum of South Taranaki.
+The town is also the location of Aotea Utanganui – Museum of South Taranaki.

-The breakwaters at Patea were started in 1878 and are being refurbished by the South Taranaki District Council.

-Patea and surrounding community has a South Taranaki District Council LibraryPlus, which provides a full library service and Council-related services, including dog registration, payment of rates, and building permit enquiries.
-Other services include a Tot Time for the under 5s, a regular crossword morning and a book club for intermediate and high school children.
-The LibraryPlus has six APN computers, offering free internet and Skype.

-Several kilometres east of Patea is the small community of Whenuakura, where New Zealand golfer Michael Campbell lived as a child.
-He learned to play golf at the Patea Golf Club, on the cliffs overlooking the Tasman Sea.
-He crowned his professional career by winning the U.S. Open in June 2005, and three months later the HSBC World Match Play Championship.